Jackson Wink MMA Academy: Fighters

 Due to the large size of the gym, there have been occasions where fighters would be booked to fight against each other professionally.
 This has caused internal conflicts within the gym.

 In March 2011, Rashad Evans announced that he was done training at Jackson-Wink MMA Academy.
 Originally, Evans was slated to fight Maurício Rua for the UFC Light Heavyweight title at UFC 128.
 However Evans injured his knee during training and was replaced by Jon Jones, who was from the same gym and would eventually go on to defeat Rua to win the title.
 When Evans and Jones were slated to fight, the gym decided to side with Jones and corner him at UFC 145.
 Evans considered this as the gym turning its back on its older fighters in favor of younger ones.
 Evans would eventually move to the Blackzilians.

 In August 2018, Donald Cerrone left Jackson-Wink MMA Academy to open his own training center on his ranch.
 It all came after Cerrone was signed to fight his fellow welterweight, Mike Perry, who was a newcomer to the same gym.
 Cerrone requested that his coaches solely focus on him due to his long-standing status as a Jackson-Wink fighter.
-However, according to Cerrone on The Joe Rogan Experience podcast, Winklejohn told him the gym decided to side with Perry which angered Cerrone.
+However, according to Cerrone on The Joe Rogan Experience podcast, Winkeljohn told him the gym decided to side with Perry which angered Cerrone.
 Cerrone went on to criticize the modern-day Jackson-Wink MMA Academy, citing problems he has with the day-to-day running of the gym as one of the reasons behind his decision to open his own training center on his ranch – something he also feels caused increased tension.

 Other examples include Georges St-Pierre defending his title against Carlos Condit, as well as Andrei Arlovski being booked to fight against Alistair Overeem.

 In October 2021, Jon Jones was banned from the Jackson Wink MMA Academy as a result of his arrest stemming from domestic violence against his fiancée.

-QAnon flag found on roof

-In June 2020, a QAnon flag was discovered on the roof of the gym's building.
-The flag was first revealed by Albuquerque city councilor Pat Davis, who posted a picture of a white flag with a black Q perched atop the academy's roof.
-Shortly following Davis's post, the Jackson-Wink MMA Academy removed the flag and released a statement on social media stating it denounces all hate groups and militia violence.